anushka369/Prisoner-Management-System/README.md

 - Passwords are stored in a text file (`Password.Txt`).
 It is recommended to enhance security by implementing encryption.
 - Ensure the database credentials are not exposed in the script.

+---

 ## 🔮 Future Enhancements
 - Implementing a GUI using Tkinter or Flask.
 - Improving authentication with hashed passwords.
 - Adding role-based access control.
 - Integrating biometric authentication for enhanced security.

+---

+## Contributing 🤝

+This is a personal learning project, but contributions and suggestions are welcome!
+<br> If you find any improvements, feel free to create a pull request.
+To contribute:

+1. Fork the repository.

+2. Create a new branch for your feature/bug fix.

+3. Commit your changes and submit a pull request.

 ---